This Raffaello Cake is a coconut lover’s dream! Layers of moist and tender almond cake, coconut custard, and coconut Swiss meringue buttercream.

 Raffaello is a coconut almond confection made by the Ferrero company.
 You may be familiar with its cousin, the Ferrero Rocher.
 The Raffaello contains no chocolate.
 It consists of a whole blanched almond surrounded by coconut cream in a crisp wafer shell, all covered in shredded coconut.
 Delicious right?

 I’m not going to lie to you that I tried my first Raffaello only after I decided to make this cake.
 They’re not as common as Ferrero Rocher’s around here, and I had to track them down in one specific store.
 But I found them!
 And they’re delicious.
-You have to be a coconut fan to truly appreciate them though, as that is the dominant flavour.
+You have to be a coconut fan to truly appreciate them though, as that is the dominant flavor.

 How do you make this Raffaello Cake?